 Total cumulative oil production of CPI from all fields reached 13 billion barrels.

 Chevron Pacific Indonesia hands over the prolific Rokan block to Pertamina Hulu Rokan on 8 August 2021.
 Rokan block with an area of 6220 KM2 is the largest oil concession block in Indonesia.
-Stretching over five “kabupaten” (counties) in central Sumatera it produced oil from 80 fields.
+Stretching over five “kabupaten” (regencies) in central Sumatera it produced oil from more than 12000 wells located in 80 fields.
 It also operates one of the biggest and most successful steam floods in the world.

 Presidents of Caltex Pacific Indonesia Since 1963

-Caltex Pacific Indonesia took the initiative as early as 1963 to Indonesianize the company.
+Caltex Pacific Indonesia decided in 1963 to Indonesianize the company.
 It appointed Mr. Julius Tahija as the first native Indonesian as the company president.
 All its subsequent presidents have been Indonesians.

 Here are the past presidents of Chevron Pacific Indonesia since 1963: